nitrocaster/mec-tools/README.md

-###Tools for modifying Lenovo embedded controller firmware
+###Tools for modifying Lenovo embedded controller firmware - version for Windows

-Run make to build (requires OpenSSL).

 To extract an EC firmware image from the BIOS update file: